Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 - A signed copy of the Code of Ethics agreement form.

-The IBADCC doesn’t say how long it typically takes to process applications, but they typically meet once a month to discuss new business including applications.
+The IBADCC doesn’t say how long it typically takes to process applications, but they usually meet once a month to discuss new business, including applications.

 Step 5: Pass the IC&RC’s Alcohol and Drug Counselor Exam

-The Alcohol and Drug Counselor Exam is a computer-based test made up of 150 multiple choice questions.
-Questions cover four topics:
+The Alcohol and Drug Counselor Exam is a computer-based test consisting of 150 multiple-choice questions.
+Questions cover four content domains:

 You’ll have three hours to complete the exam.
-While you can schedule the test for a day that works best for you, you need to schedule it within one year of getting your application approved.
+While you can schedule the test for a day that works best for you, you must schedule it within one year of receiving your application approval.
 As of July 2024, the IBADCC lists testing sites in Meridian, Moscow, Pocatello, and Post Falls.

 To prepare, you can use the resources found on the IBADCC’s test preparation webpage.
 Once you pass, they’ll send your new certification by mail.
 Then, you’ll be ready to embark on a journey of helping people find recovery and hope as a full-fledged Alcohol/Drug Counselor.